Uniform Annihilators of Systems of parameters: Introduction

-for all $s \le d$ and all $n \ge 1$. \end{question} The paper is organized as follows: We recall some notations of this paper in the next section.
-In Section 3 we prove a technical lemma which plays the key role in study the parametric decomposition.
+for all $s \le d$ and all $n \ge 1$? \end{question} The paper is organized as follows: We recall some notations of this paper in the next section.
+In Section 3 we prove a technical lemma which plays a key role in study the parametric decomposition.
 The Main Theorem will be proved in Section 4.
 We also give some applications of the Main Theorem about the uniform annihilator of local cohomology of $R/Q_s^n$.

-\begin{acknowledgement} This paper was written while the author visited Vietnam Institute for advanced study in Mathematics (VIASM), he would like to thank VIASM for the very kind support and hospitality. \end{acknowledgement}
+\begin{acknowledgement} The author is deeply grateful to the referee for her/his careful reading and many value suggestions.
+This paper was written while the author visited Vietnam Institute for Advanced Study in Mathematics (VIASM), he would like to thank VIASM for the very kind support and hospitality. \end{acknowledgement}